BEKK-IoT/getting-started/src/text/tasks/arduino/task6.md

 # Let there be light - 3

+Now, it's time to try doing things on your own.
+Use the code you have written in the previous tasks to complete this task.
+The goal is to turn a led 'off' when the light is bright and 'on' when the light is dim.

 ![Photoresistor](http://johnny-five.io/img/breadboard/photoresistor.png)
 ![Led](https://www.arduino.cc/en/uploads/Tutorial/ExampleCircuit_bb.png)

-Read values from photoresistor(lyssensor) or get data from another group.
-Then turn led off when the light is bright and on when the light is dim.
+Start with creating a led and photoresistor.
+First, use the data from your photoresistor to turn the led on and off.
+Then use values from another group to do the same.

+Remember:
+- You have to send data to firebase for other groups to read them
+- 0 = dark, 1024 = light

 ```js
 import { firebase, five } from 'devices-core';